 Active Alert: MIT Federal Credit Union will never text, email or call you asking for personal or account information.
 Never click a link or download an attachment from someone you don't know.
 Fraud is on the rise; learn how to protect yourself.
 Learn more

-Important note: In the aftermath of Hurricane Helene, MIT FCU is here to help.
-If you have been affected by the storm and need support, please get in touch with Member Services at (781) 423-2022 or email us at info@mitfcu.mit.edu.
+Important note: For those members impacted by the Los Angeles County wildfires, MIT FCU is here to help.
+If you have been affected by the fires and need support, please get in touch with Member Services at (781) 423-2022 or email us at info@mitfcu.mit.edu.

 Go to main content MIT Federal Credit Union